 If you believe there are extenuating circumstances associated with your first academic suspension, you may appeal for continued enrollment.
-Submit a written appeal documenting the reason for your academic deficiency to the assistant/associate dean of your major college, or if you are undeclared, to the Assistant Vice Provost of University Studies.
+Submit a written appeal documenting the reason for your academic deficiency to the assistant/associate dean of your major college, or if you are undeclared, to the Assistant Vice Provost of University Programs.

 There is no appeal of second and subsequent suspensions.

 Submitting a Written Request to Continue:

 - Letters should be typed (i.e. not hand written) and include your name and student ID number.

 - If you do not attend summer session, your appeal letter is due by the applicable submission deadline.

-- Appeals from students who do attend summer session should be sent as soon as you complete summer classes and must be received by the submission deadline.
+- Appeals from students who do attend summer session should be sent as soon as you complete summer classes and must be received by the applicable submission deadline.

 You will receive a written response from your Dean's office concerning your appeal within a few weeks.